Great books

 by Hilda van Stockum

 The five Mitchell children are based on the author's own family.
-In Five for Victory, the first of three books about their adventures, Daddy has just gone off to fight in World War II.
-One of his final words to his daughter Joan is, "No dogs!"
-She would dearly love a dog, but instead begins to accumulate a myriad of other pets.
-Along with her brother and sister and a few neighborhood children, Joan forms a club to do their part for the war-effort--first and foremost helping Mother, of course, but also defending poor Una, a war refugee who is cared for by their neighbors.
-Humorous and tender incidents combine with delightful illustrations to make the Mitchells truly unforgettable.
-Big families will empathize with their struggles and laugh out loud at their various misadventures.
+In the first of three books about their adventures, Daddy has just gone off to fight in World War II.
+One of his final orders to his daughter Joan is, "No dogs!"
+She would dearly love such a pet, but life is full and so many new friends--pets as well as people--join the Mitchells, she hardly has time to think about dogs.
+The children form a club to do their part for the war-effort--first and foremost helping Mother, of course.
+Humorous and tender incidents combine with delightful illustrations to make the Mitchells' story truly unforgettable.

 Ages 10 and up